 - Then tap the Reboot System button when that completes

 First of all, you’re going to need to have USB drivers installed for Xiaomi devices if you haven’t done so already.
 Then we need to have ADB and Fastboot tools downloaded and extracted to a folder on the computer.
-Once that is done we can go ahead and download TWRP for our version of the Redmi Note 5 (I did the Redmi Note 5 Pro in this guide) and then rename it to twrp.img before moving or copying it to the same folder as your ADB and Fastboot tools are located.
+Once that is done we can go ahead and download TWRP for our version of the Redmi Note 5 Pro and then rename it to twrp.img before moving or copying it to the same folder as your ADB and Fastboot tools are located.
 We can also download the dm-verity ZIP file to the phone right now as well.

 Then we can boot the Redmi Note 5 into Fastboot Mode before we connect it to the PC with a USB cable.
 With that done we will need to open up either a Command Prompt or a Windows PowerShell in the same folder as our ADB and Fastboot tools.
 This is so we execute the fastboot flash recovery twrp.img command which will install TWRP to the recovery partition.
 With that done we then need to execute the command fastboot boot twrp.img which will boot us directly to the TWRP main menu.

 You’ll see a Reboot System button appear after the ZIP file has been flashed and tapping it will take us right back into MIUI.
-Now, if you just want to temporarily boot into TWRP then you can skip the first fastboot command that I mentioned (step 9) and instead just to the one second one I listed (step 12).
+Now, if you just want to temporarily boot into TWRP then you can skip the first fastboot command that I mentioned (step 9) and instead just do the one I listed in step 12.
 This will just temporarily boot into TWRP so that even if you swipe the white arrows to allow modifications MIUI will still overwrite your recovery image with the stock recovery instead of the custom TWRP recovery image.

 Again, it just depends on what type of setup you want on your device.
 I plan on installing a custom ROM so I am happy to fully install TWRP but you may want to keep using MIUI so sticking with the stock recovery would be your best bet as it means you can easily install OTA updates.